Joseph Fisher (Australian politician): Other interests

 Fisher was known as a philanthropist, donating large sums to charitable and cultural organizations.
 This included £500 for the National Art Gallery and £1000 to the University of Adelaide, though these may have partly motivated by a need to avoid inheritance tax.

+Fisher was an enthusiastic gardener and loved his roses and trees at his home 'Woodfield' at Fullarton.
+He renovated his home and filled it with local art.
+Part of the house behind Joseph Fisher is two storey with a tower above the central entrance.
+An attached single-storey residence with a return verandah stands to the east of this.
+The attractive gardens have rose beds, established trees and lawns lining the curved driveway.

 Politics

 Joseph Fisher was elected to the South Australian House of Assembly for the district of Sturt from April 1868 to March 1870.

 Fisher was elected to the South Australian Legislative Council in 1873 and held his seat until 1881.
 He was a man of unyielding principles – the obituary in The Register said "... in his earlier political career he expressed himself as sternly opposed to many of the political ideals which have since found favour in certain quarters and refused to shirk what he deemed to be his duties and responsibilities to retain his seat.
 He was at all times plain spoken and was not the man to make compromises of principle for the sake of securing any private advantage."
 This may have referred to his opposition in 1880 to a parliamentary bill, which he labelled as "Un-Christian", to restrict freedoms of Chinese nationals.
 This opposition probably cost him his seat at the 1881 elections.